 An increasingly connected world, disconnected focus

 Due to modern technology, it has become easier to acquire and spread information.
 Now, this is a positive on many fronts.
-For instance, we can alert others of emergencies, we can more effectively collaborate when physically distant, and we can more efficiently communicate.
+For instance, we can alert others of emergencies, we can more effectively collaborate when physically apart, and we can more efficiently communicate.

 At the Technical University of Denmark, researchers investigated this phenomenon in regards to content consumption patterns.
 The researchers found that “the accelerating ups and downs of popular content are driven by increasing production and consumption of content, resulting in a more rapid exhaustion of limited attention resources.”